Deploy any app to your own VPS — by AI, by CLI, or by API.

 | Deployment | One running instance of an app on one agent.
 ID format dpl_xxxxxxxxxxxx.
 Tracks its container(s), routes, status. |

-| Source mode | How a custom deploy gets its code: image (public registry URL), dockerfile (local Dockerfile uploaded as a tarball, OR public git URL), or manifest (full docker-compose YAML). |
+| Source mode | How a custom deploy gets its code: image (public registry URL), dockerfile (local Dockerfile uploaded as a tarball, OR a git URL — public or private), or manifest (full docker-compose YAML). |

 | Route / domain | The public hostname the app responds on.
 Auto-allocated under imprezaapps.com if you don’t bring your own (shared namespace — names are first-come-first-served, released on uninstall). |